doximity/CallWithDoxDialer/README.md

 <img src="ReadmeResources/InfoPlistExample.png" height="100"/>

 In your app's `Info.plist`, add a new entry with key `LSApplicationQueriesSchemes` and value type `Array` if one does not already exist.
-Then add an element to the array of type `String` and value `DoximityDialer`.
+Then add an element to the array of type `String` and value `doximitydialer`.

 #### Carthage